openharmony/docs/en/application-dev/reference/apis/js-apis-battery-info.md

 >![](../../public_sys-resources/icon-note.gif) **NOTE:**
 >The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

+The Battery Info module provides APIs for querying the charger type, battery health status, and battery charging status.

 ## Modules to Import<a name="section199443271307"></a>

 ```